digitalcrafted/nuxt-fetch-tailwind-blog/README.md

-# Coding challenge Response from Francis
+# Coding challenge Response for Juliand and Michi

 Hi Julian and Michi,